-- During normal play, all active players must remain inside the playing area (including the End Zone). - ii.
-Players must pass through their End Line to retrieve stray Dodgeballs.
+- During normal play, all active players must remain inside the playing area (including the End Zone). - Players may pass through their End Line to retrieve and activate stray Dodgeballs.

 Definition: STRAY DODGEBALL- A stray Dodgeball is one that is located outside the playing area.